jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 A crisis should teach us to evolve.
 But, the many in recent memory, from the [loss of American manufacturing](https://en.wikipedia.org/wiki/Manufacturing_in_the_United_States), the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), the  [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), [rising cost of formal education](https://en.wikipedia.org/wiki/College_tuition_in_the_United_States), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our society borrowed more money instead.
 We subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks who caused the problem in the first place.

 Many of these big institutions are holdovers from the Industrial Age.
-They're products are libraries, banks, and confusing contracts; all things based on limited supply to force you to pay for limited access.
-The people inside these behemoth institutions have a good reason to antagonize our society's technological evolution to democratize limited access to things such as education and healthcare.
-But it's a losing battle because all the money in the world won't make the Internet Age disappear.
+They're products are libraries, banks, and confusing contracts; all things based on limited supply to force you to pay a premium for limited access.
+The people inside these behemoth institutions have a good reason to antagonize our society's technological evolution.
+They don't want to democratize limited access to things such as education and healthcare.
+But antagonising evolution is a losing battle because all the money in the world won't make the Internet Age disappear.

 As the saying goes, we evolve or perish.

 Sadly until now, we've chosen to perish.
 We kicked the can until it hit the road block called covid.
 Living on borrowed time because we refused to admit we needed to fundamentally rework our society with modern technology.
 Credit cards and budget deficits weren't evolution but brooms to sweep our problems under the rug.

-We the people decided to believe either Big Business and Big Government we're looking out for our best interest.
-We burdened both with an impossible task of keeping an Industrial Age society happy and healthy the Internet Age.
+We the people decided to believe either Big Business (Right) or Big Government (Left) we're looking out for our best interest.
+We burdened both with an impossible task of keeping an Industrial Age society happy and healthy in the Internet Age.
 All we managed to do was fund bailouts and work BS jobs to avoid the working hard to evolve a new and more efficient way of life.

 But now we can't sweep anything, anywhere.
 This pandemic is something different.